LVM-org/FrontendLogicREST/README.md

 # FrontendLogicGraphQL

 Every frontend projects at Ceedlab has its FrontendLogic packaged as a NPM package.
 This package helps to abstract all the frontend business logic of a project from the main application.
-This  `FrontendLogicGraphQL` is a variation of the `FrontendLogic` package with `GraphQL` as the base protocol for communicating with the project backend.
+This  `FrontendLogicREST` is a variation of the `FrontendLogic` package with `REST` as the base protocol for communicating with the project backend.

-The purpose of this micro-frontend development strategy is to simplifies the maintenance process and makes it easily for team members to collaborate on a single product without conflits.
+The purpose of this micro-frontend development strategy is to simplifies the maintenance process and makes it easily for team members to collaborate on a single product without conflict.

 ## How to use